The Cheeky Monkey Media Blog

 I can be intense.
 I have literally run myself into the ground.

-A few years back it occurred to me that I had seen some of the most beautiful terrain within a few hundred miles of where I live.
+A few years back it occurred to me that I had seen some of the most beautiful terrains within a few hundred miles of where I live.
 Yet, I had not taken even half a minute to stop and look around.
 I had simply continued on with my run, logging the miles.

 Well, I am here to tell you that not all miles are equal.
 I have gut out many, many runs that would have been much more enjoyable if I had only stopped and taken the time to “smell the roses”.
 While achieving your final destination is worthy, it’s the actual journey that makes it amazing.

 The same can be said for my business, Cheeky Monkey Media.
-My business partner and I have grown our company from a two man shop to a seven figure per year business with over twenty employees.
-We have accomplished a lot along the way, but rarely have taken a moment to look around and enjoy the view.
+My business partner and I have grown our company from a two-man shop to a seven-figure-per-year business with over twenty employees.
+We have accomplished a lot along the way but rarely have taken a moment to look around and enjoy the view.
 We are constantly trying to crest the next hill.

 If you are doing this, you have to stop.
 Life is too short not to enjoy.
 If you are always looking to tomorrow you are going to miss today.
 We are taking our own advice to heart as well, and I for one, cannot wait for my next today.